SAP/spartacus-docs/_pages/contributing/updating-schematics.md

   - _migration-feature-name_ is a short name that describes what the migration is doing.
   - _sequence-number_ is the sequence number in which the migrations should be executed
   - An example is _migration-v2-update-cms-component-state-02_.
 - _version_ is _really_ important for the Angular's update mechanism, as it is used to automatically execute the required migration scripts for the current project's version.
-For more information about this, please check [releasing update schematics](#releasing-update-schematics) section.
+For more information, see the [Releasing Update Schematics](https://github.com/SAP/spartacus/tree/develop/projects/schematics#releasing-update-schematics) section of the schematics README.

 - _factory_ - points to the specific migration script.
 - _description_ - a short free-form description field for developers.